kingsor/HugoEdoDev/content/english/post/2015-09-07-Visual-Studio-Project-Types.md

 ---
-date: "2015-09-07T00:00:00Z"
+date: "2015-09-07"
-description: 'Everything started opening a Visual Studio 2010 Solution and getting the following error: ''The project type is not supported by this installation.'''
+summary: 'Everything started opening a Visual Studio 2010 Solution and getting the following error: ''The project type is not supported by this installation.'''
+categories:
+- developer
 tags:
-- developer
 - visual studio
 - project type
 - guid